stretchyboy/minecraft-pi/README.md

 ## ![minecraft-pi](https://raw.github.com/remixz/minecraft-pi/master/minecraft-pi.png)

-minecraft-pi allows you to control a [Minecraft: Pi Edition](http://pi.minecraft.net/) server from Node.js.
-This is intended as a lower-level module, and is meant to be extended on for bigger projects.
-However, the commands are simple enough to play with as-is.
+minecraft-pi allows you to control a [Minecraft: Pi Edition](http://pi.minecraft.net/) server from Node.js, using the Vec3 library for Position calculation.

 ### Usage